 Today, Murtoa has several industries and a permanent population of approximately 1000.
 Lake Marma in the centre of town is regarded as one of the States most picturesque small lakes and the town still features many fine buildings and heritage streetscapes.

 This mammoth construction was originally built as a wartime emergency grain storage but has become a memorial to Aussie ingenuity.
-It gets it's name from the over 560 mountain ash unmilled poles or "sticks" up to 20m high that support the 260m x 60m structure and create an impression of a vast indoor forest.
-Listed by Heritage Victoria because of its historical significance but currently CLOSED to the public pending restoration.
+It gets its name from the over 560 un-milled mountain ash poles up to 20m high that support the 260m x 60m structure and create an impression of a vast indoor forest.
+The shed is listed by Heritage Victoria and is No 101 on Australian Heritage Register because of its historical significance.

 Victoria’s largest inland grain storage with a total capacity of 500,000 tonnes.
 During harvest, an almost continuous line of grain trucks disgorge their precious cargo destined to be distributed around the world earning Australia millions of export dollars.